Apply for funding to build a secondary or backyard suite on your property: Secondary and Backyard Suite Incentive Program

 Make sure you:

-- review program criteria and household income limits in the Secondary and Backyard Suite Incentive Program Guide
+- review eligibility, program criteria and household income limits in the Secondary and Backyard Suite Incentive Program Guide